bvanelli/python-for-data-analysis/README.md

 ### Grading

 The grade will be based on a final project that exercises the concepts learned in the class.
-The grading will be done for both the project delivery (notebooks, code, and datasets) as well as a presentation.
+The grading will be done for both the project delivery (notebooks, code, and datasets) and a presentation.
 Both the project and presentation will have the equal weight on the final grade.

 ## Schedule Overview